 bogobit Bremsmodul Classic

 With the prototype, a signal applies only in one direction.
-Locos in opposite direction just drive on.
-For your model railway this can be done with the "bogobit Bremsmodul Oneway Simplex".
+Locos in opposite direction just keep on driving.
+For your model railway this can be done with the bogobit Bremsmodul Oneway.
 To detect the driving direction, the track must be insulated into two sections.
 Current sensors in each section detect the loco and the brake module can take appropriate action.

 Continue with details on the

 The Standard-Bremsmodul is a common circuit that can be found on various websites.
-It is the simplest way to build a brake module.
+It is the very simple way to build a brake module.

 Continue with details on the